 Sweden

 Visitors will find romance, of a sort, at Stockholm’s National Museum.
-The Romantic Eye, on view from September 26 to January 5, 2025, explores the alluring if sometimes frightening imagery of Romanticism and how the ideas behind these 19th-century works are still relevant today.
-Artists on view will include Caspar David Friedrich, Karl Friedrich Schinkel, and Eugène Delacroix, as well as contemporary artists like Mariele Neudecker, Leif Engström, and Lars Nilsson.
+The Romantic Eye, on view from September 26 to January 5, 2025, explores the alluring if sometimes frightening imagery of Romanticism.
+Artists on view will include Caspar David Friedrich, Karl Friedrich Schinkel, and Eugène Delacroix.
+Also, view contemporary artists like Mariele Neudecker, Leif Engström, and Lars Nilsson.

 Denmark

-The always tempting Louisiana Museum has revealed little so far about its upcoming fall special exhibition, The Ocean, but there’s little here we wouldn’t get on a commuter train from Copenhagen to go see.
-Expect paintings, photographs, and maps from across several eras to express the beauty, mystery, and horror of what makes up three-quarters of our planet’s surface, on view from October 11 to April 27, 2025.
+The always tempting Louisiana Museum has revealed little so far about its upcoming fall special exhibition, The Ocean.
+However, that wouldn’t stop me from catching a commuter train from Copenhagen to go see.
+Paintings, photographs, and maps express the beauty, mystery, and horror of what makes up three-quarters of our planet’s surface.
+Explore this exhibit from October 11 to April 27, 2025.
 Back in town, Käthe Kollwitz — Mensch at the National Gallery explores the social and political themes behind the German artist’s sketches, prints, and sculptures, produced from the late 19th century through the mid-20th.
 The show runs from November 7 to February 23, 2025.

 Special Mention

-On view through November 24, 2024, Becoming Anna-Eva Bergman at Oslo’s National Museum highlights the inspiration the 20th-century painter found in French and Norwegian landscapes, and the sense of balance between abstraction and figuration that her works, including large-scale paintings like The High Mountain and Pyramid, conveyed.
-For a dose of realism, visit Warsaw’s National Museum for a special exhibition featuring the work of Józef Chełmoński, a Polish painter working from the late 18th century through the early 19th century known for his romantic images of nature and village life.
+On view through November 24, 2024, Becoming Anna-Eva Bergman at Oslo’s National Museum highlights the inspiration the 20th-century painter found in French and Norwegian landscapes.
+This exhibition balances the abstraction and figuration of her works, including large-scale paintings like The High Mountain and Pyramid.
+For a dose of realism, visit Warsaw’s National Museum for a special exhibition featuring the work of Józef Chełmoński.
+A Polish painter working from the late 18th century through the early 19th century, Chełmoński is known for his romantic images of nature and village life.
 Józef Chełmoński 1849-1914 runs from September 27 to January 26, 2025.

 Finally, should you have a layover at the Amsterdam hub that leaves you time to catch a show, head to the Rijksmuseum through September 1st for Stop Motion, which uses 25 photographs by the British-American photographer, Eadweard Muybridge, to focus on the unique moment in history when the camera was found to be superior to the human eye.
 From September 27 to January 12, 2025, take in 4,000 years of history via Asian Bronze, a special exhibition gathering 75 masterpieces spanning statues of gods to everyday objects.